userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ### Rosservice Call

-<u>Importance: Keep your hands on the robot for support.</u>
+<u>Importance: Hold the robot by hand.</u>

 Once near the zero-point, you can use the following interface for calibration.
 The zero-point posture is as shown.
-When issuing commands, the motor brakes will briefly release, so please support the robot to prevent calibration errors.
+When issuing commands, the motor brakes will briefly release, so please hold the robot to prevent calibration errors.

 ![R1_torso_recalibration](assets/R1_torso_recalibration.png)